This post may contain affiliate links. Read our disclosure policy here.

-Homemade Baby Toys
+Homemade Baby Toy Ideas

-The tradition of knitting for new babies still continues, but why stop there when you can also create unique toys for a lot less than you can often buy them in posh ‘baby boutiques’.
+The tradition of knitting for new babies still continues, but why stop there when you can also create unique toys for a lot less than you can often buy in posh ‘baby boutiques’.

-- 12 inch square of flannel or other soft fabric
+- 12-inch square of flannel or other soft fabric

-- 12 inch square of minky
+- 12-inch square of minky

 - assorted ribbons